WSO2Telco/httprequestrouter/README.md

-Application Name 	: 	HTTPRequestRouter
+# HTTPRequestRouter
-Description 		: 	This application will use to send the callback from Gateway to Hub.
+This application will use to send the callback from Gateway to Hub.

+## How to configure
+### Database setup
+	Create new database on a MySql .Run the  dbscripts/database.sql .
+Open the HTTPRequestRouter.war file .
+Locate the file conf.properties at /WEB-INF/classes/.Edit the jdbc.APP.url,jdbc.APP.username,jdbc.APP.password properties as acordingly.
+	[code]
+		jdbc.APP.url=jdbc:mysql://localhost:3306/requestrouter
+		jdbc.APP.username=root
+		jdbc.APP.password=4321

+	[code]
 Method 				: 	POST
 Request URL 		: 	http://localhost:8080/HTTPRequestRouter/route/<KEY>/?org=<ENCODED URL>